Leoooob/fullbrook-window-cleaning/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >+
-      Fullbrook Window Cleaning services was founded in 2018 to provide the personalised cleaning services you deserve.
+      Fullbrook Window Cleaning Services was founded in 2018 to provide the personalised cleaning services you deserve.

       We cover Berkshire and the surrounding areas, offering services such as:

       *   Window cleaning (in & out)